Welcome to Southeastern Technical Institute. See our virtual tour.

 #2DAT09 | 30 hours

-This second semester course is a continuation of Dental Practice Management 1 and focuses on the financial aspects of the dental practice.
-Students will continue to use the dental office management software “Dentrix”.
-Students will continue to develop the business skills necessary to operate a successful dental practice In addition; students will participate in a Radiology project that will require them to communicate the results of dental radiographs to patients and/or practitioners.
-Prerequisite: Dental Practice Management I
+This second semester course is a continuation of Dental Practice Management I and focuses on the financial aspects of the dental practice.
+Students will continue to use cloud-based dental office management software.
+Students will continue to develop the business skills necessary to operate a successful dental practice.
+In addition, students will participate in a Radiology project that will require them to communicate the results of dental radiographs to patients and/or referring practitioners.

 DENTAL SCIENCE II